ogata-lab/eipl-docs/en/docs/teach/overview.md

 # Overview

-This section describes how to create a dataset for deep predictive learning from robot sensor data `rosbag` obtained from motion instruction using ROS.
-For better understanding, it is recommended to [download (1.3GB)](https://dl.dropboxusercontent.com/s/90wkfttf9w0bz0t/rosbag.tar) the collected data and scripts and run them according to the manual.
+This section provides instructions on how to create a dataset for deep predictive learning using robot sensor data collected by the ROS system.
+For better understanding, it is recommended to download [the collected data and scripts (1.3GB)](https://dl.dropboxusercontent.com/s/90wkfttf9w0bz0t/rosbag.tar) and follow the instructions to run them.

 <!-- ******************************** -->
 ----
 ## Experimental Task {#task}

-The AIREC (AI-driven Robot for Embrace and Care), a smart robot manufactured by [Tokyo Robotics](https://robotics.tokyo/), is used to teach object grasping.
-The following figure shows an overview of the task.
-Based on the object grasping experience at the teaching positions shown in the figure (three circled points), the generalization performance at the unlearned positions (two points) is evaluated.
-The training data was collected 4 times for each teaching position for a total of 12 data, and the test data was collected once for each of the 5 locations, including the unlearned positions, for a total of 5 data.
+AIREC (AI-driven Robot for Embrace and Care), a humanoid robot developed by [Tokyo Robotics](https://robotics.tokyo/), is used to teach object grasping.
+The figure below shows an overview of the task.
+The generalization performance is evaluated by comparing the object grasping experience at the teaching positions (three circled points) with the unlearned positions (two points) shown in the figure.
+Training data are collected four times for each teaching position, for a total of 12 data points.
+Test data is collected once for each of the five positions, including the unlearned positions, for a total of five data

 ![task_overview](img/teaching.webp){: .center}